Tlepsh64/Thesis/README.md

 ## CFL Hyperparameters
 It'd be best to refer to the methodology section of thesis for understanding the hyperparameters of Clustered Federated Learning algorithms due to their complex nature.

+# Future Outlook
+I plan to update this repo with newer datasets and algorithms, in addition to new training scenarios where security of the system has more importance.
+Feel free to reach out to me in case you would like to contribute!